LLM in the Shell: Generative Honeypots: Setup of Evaluation Experiments

+Since \textbf{the goal of this research is to investigate whether LLM-based shell honeypots can generate outputs indistinguishable from those of a real Linux shell, and not to assess participants' ability to detect a honeypot}, the evaluation methodology has to be carefully constructed.
+Our approach was to tell the evaluation participants that they were connecting to a honeypot but to ask them if the answer from the honeypot looked realistic or not and why.
+This way a small bias is introduced, but it was possible to understand if and why the output looked convincing.

+We contacted 12 participants by email, gave them unique users and passwords, and gave them the following requirement: \textit{Your goal in this experiment is to identify which output of the system helps you detect it as a honeypot.
+Each command is going to give an output and you need to explain how each output helps or does not help you identify the system as a honeypot.
+For each command please copy it in the email and briefly explain why it did or did not help you realize it is a honeypot.}

-To verify the correctness of the experiments and the answers, we consulted with several Linux and security experts, who checked the correctness of the output and helped classify each command as well as validate participants' responses.
-Figure~\ref{fig:honeypot-evaluation} represents the flow of this experiment.
+Answers were manually processed to obtain a list of input commands, their outputs, and the participant's answer.
+To verify the results, we consulted with three Linux cybersecurity experts, who checked the correctness of the output and manually evaluated each response.
+Figure~\ref{fig:honeypot-evaluation} shows the evaluation diagram.